 Botany Program

-Nevada is home to more than 2,800 native species of flowering plants, making it the 10th most botanically diverse state in the nation.
+Nevada is home to more than 2,800 native plant species, making it the 10th most botanically diverse state in the nation.
 Much of this diversity is found in relatively small "islands" within the "oceans" of sagebrush, greasewood, or creosote bush that greet the eyes of most highway travelers.
 Such islands include more than 300 named mountain ranges in the state, the highest reaching over 13,000 feet above sea level; isolated springs and wetlands, some with very ancient roots; sand dunes large and small; and pockets of unusual soils weathered from the state's rich geologic heritage.

-About 300 native Nevada plants, including most of our endemics, are considered vulnerable enough to extinction to be of conservation concern.
-Nine of these are already on the federal lists of endangered and threatened species, and 15 more are considered in danger of extinction in Nevada and have been placed on the state's list of fully protected species by the Nevada State Forester.
+About 614 native Nevada plants, including most of our endemics, are considered vulnerable enough to extinction to be of conservation concern.
+Twelve of these are already on the federal lists of endangered and threatened species, and 13 more are considered in danger of extinction in Nevada and have been placed on the state's list of fully protected species by the Nevada State Forester (total plants protected under NAC 527: 25).
+The Botany program works closely with the Nevada Division of Forestry to support management of the state's endangered and fully protected species.

 Current Projects